Price, Income and Cross Elasticities of Demand

 Key Determinants of PED:

-- Number & Closeness of Substitutes: More/better substitutes mean higher (more elastic) PED.
+- Number & Closeness of Substitutes: More/better substitutes mean higher (more elastic) PED as consumers can easily switch if price rises.

-- Necessity vs. Luxury: Necessities tend to be price inelastic; luxuries tend to be elastic.
+- Necessity vs. Luxury: Necessities tend to be price inelastic as consumers must purchase them regardless of price; luxuries tend to be elastic as consumers can forego them if prices rise.

-- Proportion of Income: Goods that take a large portion of income tend to be more price elastic.
+- Proportion of Income: Goods that take a large portion of income tend to be more price elastic as price changes significantly affect consumers' budgets.

 Income Elasticity of Demand (YED)